The Journal of Global Drug Policy and Practice

 The Journal of Global Drug Policy and Practice is an international platform dedicated to closing the information gap on drug policy issues.
 Our mission is to foster understanding and collaboration between the medical-scientific community, policymakers, practitioners, and the public.
 Our readership includes a diverse range of professionals, such as clinicians, researchers, policymakers, prevention specialists, and anyone interested in gaining insights into drug policy or contributing to its development.

-Originally launched as a joint initiative between the Institute on Global Drug Policy and the International Scientific and Medical Forum on Drug Abuse, the Journal has served as a trusted resource in the field.
+Originally launched as a joint initiative between the Institute on Global Drug Policy and the International Scientific and Medical Forum on Drug Use, the Journal has served as a trusted resource in the field.

 Explore past issues of the Journal below